-Obviously, the best way to thaw frozen fish from the market is to allow it is sit, well wrapped, in the refrigerator for six to 12 hours.
+Obviously, the best way to thaw frozen fish from the market is to allow it to sit, well wrapped, in the refrigerator for six to 12 hours.
 Sometimes it may take longer, depending on the size and quantity of the fish.
 Remember to put the packet of frozen fish on a platter or in a dish to catch any water that comes off the fish as it thaws.

 Do NOT try to defrost in the microwave.
 All you get then is partially cooked fish likely to dry out when you cook the rest of it.
 Also, do not thaw the fish on the kitchen counter.
 Once that fish gets warm it gets dangerous.
 And don’t refreeze thawed fish.
-Cook it as soon as possible once thawed.
+Cook it as soon as possible once softened.

 Mexican Baked Fish